 - a.
 Modified tank configuration as appropriate for use with a GUE-approved closed-circuit rebreather - b.
 Modified regulator configuration as appropriate for use with a GUE-approved closed-circuit rebreather - c.
 A GUE-approved closed-circuit rebreather - i.
-The closed-circuit rebreather used by the student, with all associated components, must be fully functional (pass all tests on the rebreather pre-dive checklist) and serviced according to manufacturer specifications. - ii.
-All oxygen sensors must be less than one year from manufacturing date. - iii.
+The student must own their own GUE-approved closed-circuit rebreather before attending the course; they can, however, use a rented or borrowed unit during the course. - ii.
+The closed-circuit rebreather used by the student, with all associated components, must be fully functional (pass all tests on the rebreather pre-dive checklist) and serviced according to manufacturer specifications. - iii.
+All oxygen sensors must be less than one year from manufacturing date. - iv.
 Both the rebreather controller and SOLO board must be updated with the latest software and firmware versions published by the manufacturer. - d.
-Spare parts and consumables, including one set of controller, HUD, and solenoid batteries; one oxygen sensor; and one DSV/BOV mouthpiece. - e.
+Spare parts and consumables, including one set of controller, HUD, and solenoid batteries; one oxygen sensor; and one DSV/BOV mouthpiece - e.
 One primary and two backup lights - f.
-Drysuit inflation system independent from back gas cylinders (optional).
+Three stage cylinders with stage regulators - Two decompression stages - ii.
+One bottom stage - iii.
+All stage regulators must have a low pressure inflator hose, allowing them to be connected to the rebreather manual addition valve (MAV). - g.
+One stage leash with a double-ender - h.
+One primary reel per team i.
+Drysuit inflation system independent from back gas cylinders (while breathing a helium mixture, if using a drysuit).
 If using a drysuit inflation cylinder attached to the backplate, extended inflation cylinder straps need to be used to ensure that it does not interfere with or restrict the counterlung's function.